nabhocharger69/securenet-innovators/README.md

 ---

-This tool is inspired by the guidelines from RFC 9411 and aims to provide a robust benchmarking solution for network security devices.
+The guidelines from RFC 9411 inspire this tool and aim to provide a robust benchmarking solution for network security devices.
 We welcome feedback and contributions to enhance IDS/IPS resilience and performance.